bracketclub/scores/README.md

 var scores = new Scores({
     // Default: 15min
     interval: 30 // minutes,
-    // If you change the URL you'll probably want to change `Scores.prototype.parse`
+    // If you change the URL you'll probably want to override `Scores.prototype.parse`
-    // Default: ESPN's men's NCAA basketball tournament scoreboard
     url: 'http://place-where-scores-are.com'
 });

-scores.on('game', function(game) {
+// Will be fired on the completion of each game scores.on('game', function(game) {
     /* game
     {